ExclamationLabs/connector-base/README.md

 `gradle clean build`

-The build command will produce two small JAR's, connector-base-{version}.jar and connector-base-test-{version}.jar.
+The build command will produce two small JARs, connector-base-{version}.jar and connector-base-test-{version}.jar.
 The first jar contains Connector Base framework API/code classes.
 The second jar contains test abstractions and utilities to help Connectors keep their test classes more simple and concise.